doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

 Overview
 ********

-The process of using the ``sbom`` command involves the following steps:
+The process of using the ``ncs-sbom`` command involves the following steps:

 #.
 Create list of input files based on provided command line arguments,
    for example, all source files used for building a specific application.